Rskul/learning-Python/README.md

 DnD Dice roller - to do

--import NPC from text file and save theis relevant stats
+import NPC from text file and save theis relevant stats
   - Objects and classes
   - Read structured data from files
     - split data to relevant parts